maskofsin/Visual-Novel-Creator-for-Wonderswan/README.md

 It's my attempt to talk about a serious and sensitive topic - mental health.

-If you are struggling too, please know you're not alone.
+If you are struggling, please know you're not alone.

 Seek professional help.
 I will leave my e-mail at the end if you want to say something.